jsplumb/jsplumbtoolkit-applications/README.md

 ```

-but you can also build one individually:
+but you can also build one individually, for instance to build the vanilla JS Flowchart Builder starter application:

 ```
 cd apps/flowchart-builder/vanilla